 If your income isn’t enough to pay off your debt, consider selling some of your most valuable assets.
 If you were to file for Chapter 7, you would have to sell your assets anyway.
 Maybe your debt isn’t yet serious enough to warrant a bankruptcy filing.
 In this case, you may be able to avoid it by selling certain assets.

 If none of the previous options will work for you, consider contacting a nonprofit Kentucky credit counseling firm.
 Credit counselors can help you create a debt management plan with payments that you can afford with your income.
 Debt counseling and credit counseling courses are often required by bankruptcy courts.
 However, learning more about managing your debt and monitoring your credit report is always a good idea.

 Another debt management option is picking up a part-time or freelance job and setting aside that income for debt payments alone.
 A popular side job in the world of technology and social media is being a rideshare or delivery driver.

 A mortgage payment is a big bill.
 If you can negotiate to pay less until you survive your debt crisis, definitely do so.
 All you have to do is contact your lender and ask if they’re willing to create a new payment plan.
 Your lender may also agree to a temporary repayment plan until you’re debt free.

 Lower Unnecessary Expenses

 While you’re struggling with debt, it’s important to make a budget and look at how much you’re spending on unnecessary items.
-You can save money by cancelling streaming subscriptions, avoiding eating out, cancelling a gym membership, or even shutting off your cable and using only Youtube for entertainment.
+You can save money by canceling streaming subscriptions, avoiding eating out, canceling a gym membership, or even shutting off your cable and using only the Internet for entertainment.
 Take all this extra money and put it towards your debt.